+It is true that discomfort could be a sign of a breakthrough.
 It’s fair to say that there aren’t many people who like to feel discomfort.
 Given the choice, we will opt for feelings of ease and comfort every time.
 And why not?

 However, never allowing yourself to feel uncomfortable can be a sign that you are becoming “comfort-zone restricted”.
 Comfort is the path of least resistance but it is also the path of least growth.